C questions answers

 Explanation:

-Default type of floating point constant is double.
-So 5.2 is double constant and its size is 8 byte.
+The default type for a floating-point constant in C is double.
+Consequently, a constant like 5.2 is considered a double constant, and its size is 8 bytes.

 Detail explanation of all types of constant in C.